-Brianne was elected vice chairperson of the Ward 1 Democrats in 2012, and has dedicated herself to expanding the base of registered democrats in the ward and engaging voters in local issues.
+Brianne first moved to Washington, DC in 2002.
+She was an ANC Commissioner from 2006 – 2010.
+Beyond her work on the ANC, Brianne helped create the U Street Movie Series and served as vice chairperson of the Ward 1 Democrats in 2012.
+She has dedicated herself to expanding the base of registered democrats in the ward and engaging voters in local issues.